andy-byers/CalicoDB/README.md

 + [TODO](#todo)
 + [Contributions](#contributions)

+## Disclaimer
+CalicoDB is under active development.
+It is not ready for production.
+The author is not a professional database developer, so any type of feedback is appreciated!

 ## Features
 + Records are stored in buckets, each with an independent range of keys
 + All buckets are stored in the same file, similar to the SQLite database file format
 + Supports multiple readers and a single writer simultaneously
-+ Per-buckets bidirectional iteration using cursors
++ Per-bucket bidirectional iteration using cursors
 + Crash protection via write-ahead logging
 + Live defragmentation is supported
++ In-memory databases

 ## Caveats
-+ Database is single-threaded: all I/O runs in the main thread
++ Each connection is single-threaded: all I/O runs in the main thread
 + Database page size is fixed at 4 KiB
 + Concurrent usage requires each connection to have its own `DB`
++ Only practical for datasets that can reasonably be stored in a single file
 + Platform must support shared-memory primitives
 + Will not work on network filesystems